7-Eleven and changes to the Fair Work Act

 - Exposing your client to liability.

-At Taurus Lawyers we have assisted many of our clients in updating their employment agreements to account for the ever-changing landscape that is industrial relations.
+Our employment solicitors have assisted many of our clients in updating their employment agreements to account for the ever-changing landscape that is industrial relations.
 We can review your employment agreements to ensure they are up to date and enforceable.